Tips and Tricks for Beautiful Newborn Photos

 Newborn infants are tiny beings for a very short time.
 Capture this very brief but heartwarming moment in your baby's life.

 - Schedule your newborn photos when your baby is between one and three weeks.

-- Attempt to schedule your sitting around your infant's nap and feeding routine.
+- Attempt to schedule your session around your infant's nap and feeding routine.
 If possible, feed your infant prior to leaving from home.
 This will allow their little tummies to settle and reduce spitting up and fussiness.

 - It is important to bring essential items to comfort your infant including a favorite blanket, pacifier, diapers, wipes and anything necessary for feedings.

 - No infant photograph is complete without you, the parents.
 So come prepared.

 - Even if you aren't comfortable posing in your post-baby glory, give yourself a manicure in case you want close-ups of your hands cradling your baby's head, feet and hands.

 - Schedule your baby's milestone photos while you are at the studio.
 Most common dates are three-month, six-month, nine-month and first birthday pictures.

 - We can create your baby announcements.
 On the day of your session, you will receive a complimentary set of envelopes, so you can address them while we process your announcements.

 - View our newborn and baby photos for more ideas.

 Who doesn't adore a picture of a cute, wriggly baby?
 Capturing your infant with the right clothing and a few favorite items will make a huge difference to your album.